Il viaggio a Reims: Act 2

 Don Profondo, who has seen the Chevalier with Corinna, reflects that the Countess will scratch the Chevalier's eyes out if she finds out what he has been doing.
-He then turns his attention to enumerating the effects of his fellow-travellers (as requested by the Baron), noting that their possessions tend to sum up their each of their nations' characteristics. ("Medaglie incomparabili") He looks forward to the impending departure.
+He then turns his attention to enumerating the effects of his fellow-travellers (as requested by the Baron), noting that their possessions tend to sum up each of their nations' characteristics. ("Medaglie incomparabili") He looks forward to the impending departure.

 The Countess appears, looking for the Chevalier.
 She is not pleased when Don Profondo tells her that he has been having a poetry lesson.
 Don Alvaro and Count Libenskof join them, asking about the horses, and the Baron, too, appears, looking woebegone.
 What has happened?
 The rest of the travellers arrive, and the Baron produces the courier Zefirino, who is obliged to report that there are no horses to be had anywhere, not even for ready money.
 There will be no journey to Reims for the coronation!